Gregory Bonsignore: Life and career

-His 2019 feature, for Oprah Winfrey's HARPO Films - "Can You Tell Me How" about Sesame Street Creator Joan Ganz Cooney and Jim Henson was selected for The Blacklist (survey).
-His children's illustrated book, "That's Betty: The Story of Betty White" was sold to Henry Holt and Company for a Fall 2021 release.
+His 2019 feature, for Oprah Winfrey's HARPO Films - "Can You Tell Me How" about Sesame Street Creator Joan Ganz Cooney and Jim Henson was selected for The Black List.
+His children's illustrated book, "That's Betty: The Story of Betty White" was sold to Henry Holt and Company for a Fall 2021 release, and banned in Florida.
 The book follows a boy tasked with doing a presentation on a trailblazing woman, and for him, there's only one choice: Betty White.
 He gets a helping hand from a certain pioneer and icon who happens to be in the library on the same day.